How to Get Useful Care in a World of Short Medical Appointments

 1. Bring a one-page visit summary

-- your top 1–2 concerns for this specific visit
+• your top 1–2 concerns for this specific visit

-- any recent changes or patterns
+• any recent changes or patterns

-- key findings from other specialists
+• key findings from other specialists

-- what you hope to understand or rule out today
+• what you hope to understand or rule out today

 2. Lead with what has changed

-- "Since my last visit, here’s what’s changed…"
+• "Since my last visit, here’s what’s changed…"

-- "Here are the top two things I need clarity on today."
+• "Here are the top two things I need clarity on today."

 3. Use anchor phrases that cut through the noise

-Simple openings help establish the frame:
+Simple openings can help establish the frame:

-- "I know we have limited time—can we focus on X today?"
+• "I know we have limited time—can we focus on X today?"

-- "I’ve prepared a short summary to make this easier."
+• "I’ve prepared a short summary to make this easier."

-- "Here are the patterns I’ve noticed—can you help me understand them?"
+• "Here are the patterns I’ve noticed—can you help me understand them?"

-4. Prioritize questions that unlock action
+4. Prioritize questions that clarify the next step

-- "What are we ruling out today?"
+• "What are we ruling out today?"

-- "What should I watch for next?"
+• "What should I watch for next?"

-These questions create focus and reduce ambiguity.
+These questions can create focus and make the clinician's reasoning easier to follow.

 5. Bring forward what other specialists found

-- "Neurology saw this pattern—does it change how you see today’s issue?"
+• "Neurology saw this pattern—does it change how you see today’s issue?"

-- "Here’s the key lab from GI that may relate to this system."
+• "Here’s the key lab from GI that may relate to this system."

 6. Use short visits as a series, not a single shot

-This works especially well when:
+This may be especially useful when:

-- you’re troubleshooting a complex issue
+• you’re troubleshooting a complex issue

-- you need iterative interpretation of new labs
+• you need iterative interpretation of new labs

-- you’re trying a new intervention and want close monitoring
+• a new intervention needs close monitoring

-- the clinician is engaged but time‑limited
+• the clinician is engaged but time‑limited

-- ask for a follow‑up
+• ask for a follow‑up

-- request a message via the patient portal
+• request a message via the patient portal

-- ask which symptoms should prompt earlier contact
+• ask which symptoms should prompt earlier contact

 What to watch out for

-- Long, chronological or too-detailed histories that overwhelm the visit.
+• Long, chronological, or too-detailed histories that overwhelm the visit.

-- Assuming the clinician has read your chart.
+• Assuming the clinician has read your chart.

-- Trying to accomplish too much in one appointment.
+• Trying to accomplish too much in one appointment.

 Bottom line